dyazgi/harpUserScripts/README.md

 ## harp standard verification set
 as a start:
 As a starting point, chose Carlos' UWC scripts for runnung harp.

+*Task: convert scripts into functions and eventually everything into a package

-Set up working environment:
+* Task Set up working environment:
 Copy input data to a convenient location

 Input: